BEROCHLU/sakata/README.md

 ## Training
 We will train the same data using three different approaches.
 It would be good to compare the Norm and the opening price of the Nikkei 225 to find the output with the best performance.

-- Train using an original neural network built from scratch `npm run output1`
+- Train using an original neural network from scratch without using deep learning libraries
+   `npm run output1`
 - Train using brain.js
    `npm run output2`
 - Train using TensorFlow
    `npm run output3`

 ## Result files